Best Practice: Salesforce and Pardot campaign setup

 This limits your ability to understand how marketing influences pipeline and revenue or how revenue is attributed to different campaigns.
 The lack of visibility here impacts your campaign attribution and key metrics like campaign or channel ROI.
 Campaign creation from these methods should be avoided.

-Be sure to always create any opportunities from the contact page.
+Pro Tip: Be sure to always create any Salesforce Opportunities from the Contact page.
 This allows Salesforce to automatically associate that contact to the opportunity which will enable campaign attribution towards the opportunity based on the related contact, and any related marketing engagement tracked using campaigns where the contact was involved as a campaign member.

 Measuring campaign effectiveness